PENGUINCODER1/Minty-Doom/README.md

 ## Configuration File

-Minty Doom is compatible with the DOS Doom configuration file (normally named `default.cfg`).
+Chocolate Doom is compatible with the DOS Doom configuration file (normally named `default.cfg`).
 Existing configuration files for DOS Doom should therefore simply work out of the box.
 However, Chocolate Doom also provides some extra settings.
 These are stored in a